sanity-io/contentful-to-sanity/README.md

     --replace Replace documents in dataset if same IDs are encountered --missing Skip documents that already exist
     --keep-markdown Keeps markdown as-is.
 Converts to block content format by default.
-    --help Show this help
+    --weak-refs Use weak references (allow import to continue on broken references) --help Show this help

   Examples